So, what should your vagina smell like?

 7. Your choice of underwear

 First, make sure your underwear is clean.
-Washing your undies in the machine is often not enough – you need to wash it properly by hand.
+Washing your undies in the machine is often not enough – you need to wash them properly by hand.
 Tumble drying for 30 minutes also helps to get rid of bacteria.
 Secondly, throw the old ones out.
 If your undies are stained or worn with holes, get rid of them.
 Lastly, fabric is important.
 Avoid synthetics like nylon and spandex – they’re non-breathable.
 Rather choose cotton.